James Henry Gardiner

-James Henry Gardiner (1848 – 9 December 1921) was an early Australian rules football administrator, footballer and public servant.
+James Henry Gardiner (c.
+1848 – 9 December 1921) was an early Australian rules football administrator, footballer and public servant.
 He is primarily known for the pivotal role he played in establishing the North Melbourne Football Club, which now competes in the Australian Football League.

 Early life

-For a man who played such a vital role in the nurturing of Australia's national code of football, it is surprising to learn that James Gardiner actually began his life fairly inconspicuously in the London borough of Deptford, far away from his adopted home of Australia.
-Born close to the famous Royal Dockyards in 1848, Gardiner had a difficult start to his life growing up during a troubled period in European history.
+James Gardiner began his life fairly inconspicuously in the London borough of Deptford, far away from his adopted home of Australia.
+Born close to the famous Royal Dockyards in about 1848, Gardiner had a difficult start to his life growing up during a troubled period in European history.

 Early on in his childhood his family and sibling made the move from England to the brighter shores of Australia.
 They settled in North Melbourne where Gardiner spent his childhood on the future site of the Arden St Oval.

 Founding the North Melbourne Football Club

 In 1869 at the young age of 21 years, James Gardiner took a leading part in launching a small sporting enterprise that would later burgeon into one of Australia's top football clubs – the North Melbourne Football Club.
 By helping to establish a club where the local lads of the district could socialise and keep fit, he had unknowingly started something that would grow to become much bigger.

 Over several decades, James Gardiner would go on to occupy almost every position within the club from president to vice president to treasurer, secretary, chairman of the match committee and position of delegate to the VFA.
 He would maintain an active involvement in club affairs, often at great expense to his personal health.